whereby/node-webrtc/docs/build-from-source.md

 ## Subsequent Builds

-Subsequent builds can be triggered with `cmake`:
+Subsequent builds can be triggered with `cmake`, e.g. on MacOS:

 ```
-cmake --build build
+cmake --build build-darwin-x64
 ```

 You can pass either `--debug` or `--release` to build a debug or release build